Why careful valuation matters in this situation

 - Relevant financial base data and planning assumptions

-- Existing appraisals, reports, or statements
+- Existing reports, appraisals, or statements

-- Timing, involved parties, and decision-process constraints
+- Timing, parties involved, and decision-process framework

 All inquiries and documents are handled confidentially.

-This page is for orientation only.
+The contents of this page are for orientation only.
 A robust assessment is always case-specific.